paketo-buildpacks/paketo-website/content/docs/buildpacks/_index.md

 `npm install`).

-In the Getting Started tutorial, the `pack build` output contains a section in the build phase for the npm buildpack under a "BUILDING" header.
-You can see that the buildpack runs `npm install` to install the app's dependencies and sets the start command to `npm start`.
+In the Getting Started tutorial, the `pack build` output contains a section in the build phase for the NPM Install Buildpack under a "BUILDING" header.
+You can see that the buildpack runs `npm install` to install the app's dependencies.
+Subsequently, the NPM Start Buildpack sets the start command to `node server.js`.

 The image below illustrates how buildpacks contribute layers to the final runnable app image: